in Pittsford NY

 After undergoing a tooth extraction in Pittsford, NY, patients may experience a certain amount of pain.
-Patients can relieve pain by applying ice to the external area, rinsing with warm salt water, or anti-inflammatory medicine.
-Antibiotics may be prescribed to the patient to fight infection.
+They can relieve the pain by applying ice to the external area, rinsing with warm salt water, or anti-inflammatory medicine.
+Antibiotics can be prescribed to the patient in order to fight infection.
 Patients may not be able to eat certain foods and hot liquids for up to 24 hours after the extraction.
-A follow up appointment may be necessary to remove stitches.
-Most patients recover within a week or two.
+If stitches are placed, a follow-up appointment is necessary to remove stitches.
+Patients typically take a week or two to recover.